dustinpfister/blog_posts/_posts/linux-tee.md

 ## 4 - Conclusion

-To the Linux tee command is one of several commands that come to mind when it comes to learning a thing or two about piping, and redirection of standard output from a command.
+To the Linux tee command is one of several commands that come to mind when it comes to learning a thing or two about piping, and redirection of standard output from a command into the started input of one or more additional commands.
 One post of mine that is worth checking out is one the [Linux xargs](/2020/09/26/linux-xargs/) command that has to do with using standard output from a command as arguments for a command rather than piping it to the standard input of a command.

-Another related post that is worth checking out would be my post on [linux redirection](/2020/10/02/linux-redirection/) of standard output.
+Another related post that is worth checking out would be my post on [linux redirection](/2020/10/02/linux-redirection/) of standard output into that of a file.
+Also there is taking a moment to learn more about [piping in general in Linux](/2020/10/09/linux-pipe/) of course as there is a whole world of Linux commands that can be used together to get all kinds of things done.